asaritech/ukey1-php-sdk/README.md

 This repository contains the open source PHP SDK that allows you to access the **[Ukey1 API](http://ukey.one)** from your PHP app.

-## IMPORTANT NOTICE: Our platform is currently in beta.
-Contact us if you want to use Ukey1 in your app.

 ## About Ukey1

 [Ukey1](http://ukey.one) is *an aggregator of your user's social identities*.